DataWanderers/find-a-similar-pro-cyclist/README.md

 **Note 4**: It's a bingo!
 The app is now available on Azure App Service for free, see the [instructions](#deployment).

 **Note 5**: "Error 403 - This web app is stopped."
-Azure was fed up with supporting this crazy popular app for free, but it was nice while it lasted.
+After many months, Azure was fed up with supporting this crazy popular app for free but it was nice while it lasted.

 ## Why?
 This little tool has several possible applications: